Vincent-Ambrose/Loan-Default-Risk-Analysis/README.md

 This project aim to prepare a report for the loan division of a bank.
 The need is to find out if a client's marital status, age, number of children, education etc have an impact on a loan default.
 The bank already has some data on the creditworthiness of customers (see the .csv file in the Repo).
-This will be considered for creating a credit score for actual and future potential customers.
+This was considered for creating a credit score for actual and future potential customers.

 The project is done in VS code with Jupyter Notebook extension.